ZoheirHADID/EnergySystemModels-Tutorial/docs/source/index.rst

 Welcome to EnergySystemModels's documentation!
 ===================================

-**EnergySystemModels** (/lu'make/) is a Python library for Energy systems models are the mathematical models that are developed in order to represent as reliably as possible various energy-related problems.
+**EnergySystemModels** is a Python library for the mathematical models that are developed in order to represent as reliably as possible various energy-related problems.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.